 CMC expects students and staff to conduct themselves in a responsible manner and in accord with the law and CMC's policies.
 CMC complies with all federal, state, and local laws and regulations governing the possession, use, sale, and distribution of alcoholic beverages, illegal drugs, and controlled substances by all members of the CMC community.
 The College uses licensed bartenders for ticketed events to enforce California's drinking regulations.
 To drink alcohol at such events, students must provide a government issued photo identification (ID) with proof that they are of legal age.
 Additionally, students who are 21 or older are provided a wristband.
-Alcohol is not permitted to enter or exit the facility at these events.
+CMC Public Safety, Campus Safety, and members of the Dean of Students Office, including Resident Assistants, are the primary enforcement agents at the college.
 Students in possession of a false ID will have the ID confiscated and will be subject to conduct proceedings.
-Regardless of age, when students drink in an immoderate, irresponsible, or unsafe manner, college personnel intervene and the students are subject to conduct proceedings.
-CMC authorizes Campus Safety to act on behalf of the institution for issues in this regard when a CMC professional staff member or Resident Assistant is not present or has requested support.
+Regardless of age, when students drink in an immoderate, irresponsible, or unsafe manner, college personnel intervene to enforce community expectations of responsible moderation, and the students are subject to conduct proceedings.
+CMC authorizes Campus Safety to act in an enforcement role on behalf of the institution when Public Safety, a CMC professional staff member or a Resident Assistant is not present or has requested support.

 Similarly, the use of illicit drugs is prohibited and monitored.
 The possession and use of marijuana, though legal in California, is not permitted on campus in compliance with federal law.
+CMC Public Safety, Campus Safety, and members of the Dean of Students Office, including Resident Assistants, are the primary enforcement agents at the college.
 Resident Assistants or other college personnel who observe the possession or use of marijuana or other illegal substances are to notify Campus Safety immediately.
 Campus Safety protocol is to confiscate the illegal substances, take a thorough report, and notify the Dean of Students Office.
 Those students are subject to the college's conduct process.
 The influence of alcohol or other drugs is not an excuse for unsafe or irresponsible behavior and will not be seen as a mitigating factor in any proceeding to resolve alleged violations of College policy.

-For more information, please see the High-risk Alcohol and Drug Use Prevention Program Guide along with the College's Drug-Free Schools and Communities Act Biennial Review and the annual disclosures sent to all students.
+For more information, please see the High-risk Alcohol and Drug Use Prevention Program Guide44 along with the College's Drug-Free Schools and Communities Act Biennial Review45 and the annual disclosures46 sent to all students.